neondatabase/website/content/docs/extensions/pgrag.md

 order by rerank_distance;
 ```

-**Feed the query and top chunks to a remote AI chat model such as ChatGPT to complete the RAG pipeline**
+**4. Feed the query and top chunks to a remote AI chat model such as ChatGPT to complete the RAG pipeline**

 ````sql
 \set query 'what is [...]? how does it work?'